AliMozdian/AliMozdian.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+My name is Ali Mozdianfard, and I'm currently a student of Computer Engineering at IUST.
+I have been programming since I was 12 years old, which has given me an advantage over those who started later.
+Programming has always been a hobby for me, and I find it enjoyable and rewarding.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I started coding with Python and later learned C++ and QBasic in parallel with Python.
+I used C++ for solving Codeforces problems and QBasic for developing a simple mobile app for our school's annual seminar.
+Unfortunately, the seminar was canceled due to the COVID-19 pandemic.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+During the quarantine era of 2020-2021, I started learning C# for developing an FPS game via Unity in a team of six.
+Currently, I am learning and using C in IUST.
+Initially, I was uninterested in the family of C languages because of my preference for Python.
+However, after understanding the power of freely doing anything with C in lower levels of programming (closer to machine language), I regretted my avoidance and developed an eagerness for C.